atzori/atzori.github.io/index.md

 - Serving for the <a href="http://www.zentralblatt-math.org/zmath/en/">Zentralblatt-Math</a> review database of mathematics

+- PC Member of the 5th IFIP Conference on Computer Science and its Applications ([CIIA-2015](http://ciia2015.ensma.fr/articles.php?lng=en&pg=69&mnuid=32&tconfig=0)), Security and Network Technologies Track

 - Program Committee member (PC Member) of the International Workshop on Spatial and Spatiotemporal Data Mining ([SSTDM-14](http://web.ornl.gov/sci/knowledgediscovery/sstdm-14/))
 In Cooperation with IEEE ICDM (PC member since SSTDM-08)